danieljharvey/redux-atomic/README.md

 `initialState` is the starting data state of your reducer.

 `reducers` is how you provide your functionality to Redux Atomic.
-Pass them in as an array of reducer functions, or an array of objects in this format: `{name: 'niceFunction', func: niceFunction}`.
+Pass them in as an array of reducer functions, or an array of objects in this format: `{actionName: actionFunction}` or indeed just `{actionFunction, anotherActionFunction, yetAnother}` etc.

 `listeners` is how you respond to actions from outside this reducer, and are passed in the form `{[ACTION_NAME_TO_LISTEN_TO]: niceFunction}`, where `niceFunction` is a function of type `(state, action) => state`